rdavisau/sockets-for-pcl/README.md

 **UdpSocketClient** | Send messages to arbitrary endpoints over UDP. | UdpClient | DatagramSocket **UdpSocketMulticastClient** | Send and receive UDP messages within a multicast group. | UdpClient | DatagramSocket

-Apart from the decisions neccessary to merge the two apis, the abstraction aims to be relatively unprescriptive.
+Apart from the decisions neccessary to merge the two APIs, the abstraction aims to be relatively non-prescriptive.
 This means that there is little to no protection in the library against socket failures, reliablity, retry, etc., and nothing in the way of help for sending or receiving data.